Nylanderia bourbonica

 Invasion History

-Listed as one of at least five Nylanderia to the Nearctic region, alongside N. flavipes, N. fulva, N. pubens, and N. steinheili.
+Listed as one of at least five Nylanderia introduced to the Nearctic region, alongside N. flavipes, N. fulva, N. pubens, and N. steinheili.

 Sources and further reading